-Marc D. Beer, age 50, has served on our Board and as Chairman since December 2013.
-Since August 2010, Mr. Beer has served as Chief Executive Officer and a member of the board of directors of Aegerion Pharmaceuticals.
-Inc., a publicly traded pharmaceutical company.
-From November 2007 to August 2010, Mr. Beer served as an independent consultant and member of the board of directors for a number of private life sciences companies.
-From April 2000 to November 2007, he served as the President and Chief Executive Officer of ViaCell, Inc., a cellular therapy company.
-Prior to that, from April 1996 to 2000, he held marketing and business development roles at Genzyme Corporation, a Sanofi pharmaceutical company, most recently serving as Vice President of Global Marketing.
-Mr. Beer has also served as a member of the board of directors for Erytech Pharma, a publicly traded biopharmaceutical company and the Emerging Companies section of BIO, a trade organization.
-Mr. Beer is also chairman of the board of directors of Good Start Genetics, Inc. (a privately held molecular diagnostics company), a strategic consultant to OvaScience and a member of the Notre Dame Research and Commercialization Advisory Committee, Notre Dame Graduate Studies Research and Advisory Council and Miami University Business Advisory Council.
+Marc D. Beer, age 51, has served on our Board and as Chairman since December 2013.
+Mr. Beer served as Chief Executive Officer and a member of the board of directors of Aegerion Pharmaceuticals Inc., a publicly traded pharmaceutical company, from August 2010 to July 2015.
+Mr. Beer has also served as a member of the board of directors for Erytech Pharma, a publicly traded biopharmaceutical company.
 Mr. Beer holds a B.S. from Miami University (Ohio).
-Our Board believes that Mr. Beer's extensive experience in the life sciences industry and as a member of the board of directors for various life sciences companies qualifies him to serve on our Board and as our chairman.
+Our Board believes that Mr. Beer's extensive experience in the life sciences industry and as a member of the board of directors for various life sciences companies qualifies him to serve on our Board and as our Chairman.